kab163/Tapia2024-ParallelComputing-Examples/README.md

 ```
 mpiexec -n 2 fractal-mpi 1024 256
 ```
+This will run the fractal with 2 MPI ranks.

-In my case, after changing to 2 processes, this is the resulting output:
+In my case, after changing to 2 ranks, this is the resulting output:

 ```
+Fractal v1.2
+There are 2 processes available
+computing 1024 by 1024 fractal with a maximum depth of 256
+compute time: 1.0031 s
 ```

 ## DIY Fractal Implementations